-Following the release of the Specialty Pharmacy Purchaser’s Guide Phase I, Jon Born, director of health and welfare benefits at SUPERVALU, was asked to discuss his Learning Network experience.
+Following the release of the Specialty Pharmacy Purchaser’s Guide, Jon Born, senior director of benefits at UNFI, was asked to discuss his Learning Network experience.
 Karen Chapin, health programs manager at the University of Minnesota, was asked to talk about the University’s specialty pharmacy program, which is carved out from the pharmacy benefit manager (PBM), which is carved out from the health plan.

 Highlights of Jon’s Remarks:

 - It quickly became clear that pricing is out of control in the U.S. Manufacturers are charging whatever the market will pay, regardless of cost to them.